NucleaPeon/qt5menugen/README.md

 ### Using in your CMake Project

 In the recent v2.0.3 release, we now support ``find_package()`` as a way to determine package version.
-Substitute with the latest desired version (3.0.0) as of December 2024.
+Substitute with the latest desired version (3.0.3) as of May 2025.
 To use within a CMake file:

 ```
-    find_package(qt5menugen CONFIG REQUIRED 2.0.3)
+    find_package(qt5menugen CONFIG REQUIRED 3.0.3)

     ...